sunshinescience/personal_blog_website/README.md

 TODO:
 About page: move menu to the right
+Portfolio page: Make responsive with various media sizes (things don't move properly when shrinking to smaller size) About page: Fix footer on smaller screen size (its moved up to below image)

 create a nested grid for treasure map project that includes:
 ROLE            RESPONSIBILITIES       URL